The KL-Divergence between a Graph Model and its Fair I-Projection as a Fairness Regularizer: Fair Information Projection

 where it is assumed that $\mathbb{P}_{\mathcal{F}} \neq \emptyset$ and $\kld{p}{h} < \infty$.
 Since $\mathbb{P}_{\mathcal{F}}$ is linear and thus convex, the I-projection $h_\mathcal{F}$ is unique \cite{csiszar2003information}.

-Finding the I-projection of model $h$ under linear constraints $\mathcal{C}_\mathcal{F}$ is a convex optimization problem.
+Finding the I-projection of model $h$ under linear constraints $\mathcal{C}_\mathcal{F}$ is a convex optimization problem \footnote{The distribution that results from the reverse KL-divergence formulation $\argmin_{p \in \mathbb{P}_{\mathcal{F}}} \kld{h}{p}$ is much less practical to compute and was therefore not further considered for this work.}.
 Although it is straightforward to generalize this, let us assume that $h$ is a dyadic independence model.
 This is justified as many contemporary probabilistic graph models (including graph embedding methods and graph neural networks) are dyadic independence models, and because it simplifies notation.
 Then, the I-projection of $h$ is the product distribution of the marginal distributions for the vertex pairs $\{i,j\}$, given by \cite{cover1999elements}:

 with

 the \textit{log-partition} function and with $\lambda$ denoting the vector of $\lambda_{c}$ values.
 Let $Z_\mathcal{F}(\lambda) = \prod_{\{i,j\}\in U} Z_{\mathcal{F},ij}(\lambda)$.
 The values of the $\lambda_c$ are found by maximizing: